 Here are some things you can do:

-Most of the learners I spoke to are self-taught.
-This often means it's just you and a laptop, sitting in an empty room.
-The problem here is that you are only practicing one side of being a developer: the coding part.
+Most learners I speak to are self-taught.
+This usually means it’s just you and a laptop, sitting in an empty room.
+The problem here is that you are only practicing only one side of being a developer: the coding part.

 However, there is another fundamental skill that developers need: communication.
 Writing code quietly in a room is not going to help you with this.
-It is surprisingly difficult to put code into words (let alone abstracted mnemonic images like in The Great Sync).
+It is surprisingly difficult to put code into words (let alone abstracted mnemonic images like the visual JavaScript learning aids I provide in The Great Sync).

 Here are a few things you can do:

-For example, one person mentioned that they wanted to build a virtual coffee barista, which is an awesome idea and would look impressive in a portfolio.
+For example, one student mentioned that he wanted to build a virtual coffee barista, which is an awesome idea and would look impressive in a portfolio.
 But in my opinion, it should be the very last thing you spend time on.

 Why work on a never-done-before idea when you are still struggling with basic loops?